 Remember, if the court orders joint custody, it believes this decision is in the child’s best interests.
 Legally, blocking visitation is seen as a way of harming the child.

 The occasional mishap or need to change visitation might be justifiable.
-For a parent to be “unfit,” they are habitually blocking visitation.
-Essentially, they are stealing the kids away from the other parent, making communication impossible.
+For a parent to be “unfit,” they habitually block visitation.
+Essentially, they steal the kids from the other parent, making communication impossible.

 Poor Home Environment